abhi8960git/Assignment-StakingERC20/README.md

 * ✅ Custom errors reduce gas cost on failure
 * ✅ Uses `SafeERC20` to prevent transfer/transferFrom issues with broken tokens (e.g., USDT)

----

-## 📜 License

-MIT — Free to use, modify, and distribute.

----

 Let me know if you'd like to: